MicrosoftDocs/architecture-center/docs/example-scenario/wvd/multi-forest-content.md

 - You can use both [Azure Files and Azure NetApp Files](/azure/virtual-desktop/store-FSLogix-profile#azure-platform-details) in this scenario.
 You choose the right solution based on factors such as expected performance, cost, and so on.

-- Both Azure storage accounts and Azure NetApp Files are limited to being able to join to one single AD DS at a time.
-In these cases, multiple Azure storage accounts or Azure NetApp Files instances will be required.
+- Both Azure storage accounts and Azure NetApp Files are limited to joining to one single AD DS at a time.
+In these cases, multiple Azure storage accounts or Azure NetApp Files instances are required.

 ### Azure Active Directory